How to Reduce Payment Friction for MSPs: Key Techniques for Smoother Financial Operations

 8. Limited Integration with Accounting Software

-Seamless integration with accounting software should be a prerequisite for any MSP payment system.
+Seamless integration with accounting software (such as QuickBooks Online, QuickBooks Desktop, and Xero) should be a prerequisite for any MSP payment system.
 Without it, more unnecessary friction will be added to the process.

 For example, you may need to reconcile payments manually, which is time-consuming and more error-prone than automated payments.